-Following oral administration of valsartan alone, peak plasma concentrations of valsartan are reached in 2- 4 hours with tablets and 1-2 hours with solution formulation.
-Mean absolute bioavailability is 23% and 39% with tablets and solution formulation, respectively.
-Food decreases exposure (as measured by AUC) to valsartan by about 40% and peak plasma concentration ( $C{max}$ ) by about 50%, although from about 8 h post dosing plasma valsartan concentrations are similar for the fed and fasted groups.
-This reduction in AUC is not, however, accompanied by a clinically significant reduction in the therapeutic effect, and valsartan concentrations are given either with or without food.
+Following oral administration of valsartan alone, peak plasma concentrations of valsartan are reached in 2-4 hours.
+Mean absolute bioavailability is 23%.
+Food decreases exposure (as measured by AUC) to valsartan by about 40% and peak plasma concentration (Cmax) by about 50%, although from about 8 h post dosing plasma valsartan concentrations are similar for the fed and fasted groups.
+This reduction in AUC is not, however, accompanied by a clinically significant reduction in the therapeutic effect, and valsartan can therefore be given either with or without food.

 Distribution:

 The steady-state volume of distribution of valsartan after intravenous administration is about 17 litres, indicating that valsartan does not distribute into tissues extensively.
 Valsartan is highly bound to serum proteins (94-97%), mainly serum albumin.

+Biotransformation:

-Biotransformation: Valsartan is not biotransformed to a high extent as only about 20% of dose is recovered as metabolites.
+Valsartan is not biotransformed to a high extent as only about 20% of dose is recovered as metabolites.
 A hydroxy metabolite has been identified in plasma at low concentrations (less than 10% of the valsartan AUC).
 This metabolite is pharmacologically inactive.
-Excretion: